cjourneay/UFO-Project/Readme.txt

 * Data input: UFO_observations_1994_2018_2.csv
 * Generates output: UFO_observations_1994_2018_3.csv
 **** WARNING ****
-* This is a very processor notebook and can take 10+ minutes to exectute
+* This is a very processor intesnive notebook and can take 10+ minutes to exectute

 Chris_Journeay - Coursework 2 - UFO Data Cleanse.ipynb
 * This is a Jupyter Notebook that is used to cleanse the raw data from the website